probe-rs/probe-rs/README.md

 This project leaves away the GDB layer and provides a direct interface to the debug probe, which then enables other software, for example [https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website](VisualStudio) to use it's debug functionality.

 What's more is that we can use CoreSight to its full extent.
-We can trace and modify memory as wella s registers in real time.
+We can trace and modify memory as well as registers in real time.

-*The end goal is a complete commandline toolset REPL that can use the full functionality of CoreSight.*
+*The end goal is a complete library toolset to enable other tools to use the functionality of CoreSight.*

 ## FAQ